 - Slow Cooker Tomato Basil Parmesan Soup from Creme de la Crumb

-- Super Loaded Baked Potato Soup from Real Mom Kitchen
+- Loaded Baked Potato Soup (30-minute meal) from The Many Little Joys

 Miscellaneous Amazing Recipes

 - Perfect Homemade Pizza from The Many Little Joys

 - Sweet Balsamic Glazed Pork Loin from Mel’s Kitchen Cafe

 - Zuchinni Ribbon Pasta from Our Best Bites

 - Mountain Man Breakfast Skillet from The Many Little Joys

 - Corn dog muffins from The Many Little Joys

 Now, it’s your turn.
 What are your favorite recipes to cook for your family?
 Tell me in the comments, and leave a link to it if you want!